 You can become a teacher assessor and enter young artists directly for Star Award, or your young artists can gain a Star Award through CMA.
-CMA will not charge an assessment fee for Pupil Premium students.
+CMA will charge £3 for Pupil Premium students.
 Young artists taking part in CMA activity will also have their progress tracked against the framework and you will be able to use their out of school activity as evidence for meeting the Ofsted requirement for pupils to "develop and discover their interests and talents" and to provide "these rich experiences in a coherently planned way, in the curriculum and through extra-curricular activities".